hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 https://user-images.githubusercontent.com/1212166/207801987-bb7279e0-d1bd-43f7-8470-23f2b017d544.mp4

 The first trial of built-in wrist rests.
 I thought of taking a video at this time.
 The material is SLA of WENEXT.
-It is much cheaper than MJF.
 Built-in wrist rests take up a lot of space, and it makes 3D printing much more expensive.

 - The position of the Alt key is not a good idea.